- ACCOUNT OPENING

 No. You are not allowed to have multiple NPS accounts as an individual, especially since NPS is highly portable across sectors and locations, which doesn’t create the need to have multiple accounts.

 No. It is an optional account, which you can open at a later date.

 The PRAN gets frozen in case the subscriber fails to contribute minimum Rs.1000 in his/her Tier – I NPS Account.
 This will not allow the subscriber to perform any transaction in Tier – I and Tier – II NPS Accounts.

-This can be done by paying Rs.500 as minimum contribution amount and Rs.100 as penalty.
+This can be done by paying Rs.500 as minimum contribution amount and Rs.100 as a penalty.
 You will need to add the POP charges as well.

 NPS offers 3 funds options to subscribers

 - Equities (E)

 - Government Securities (G)

 The investment towards equity funds us restricted to 50% of the contribution amount for Tier I and Tier II NPS Accounts.
 However, the subscriber can invest up to 100% in corporate bonds or government securities fund.